Online tutoring for kids to get you through lockdown and beyond

 Click here for information on Osmo Live

 JK Educate: JK Educate offers Skype tutoring to students from Year 1 onwards, and can help with anyone looking to do 11+ revision, GCSEs and A-Levels, too.

-Tutorful: Find-a-tutor-site Tutorful usually matches students with face-to-face tutors, but can do online sessions as well.
+Tutorful: Find-a-tutor-site Tutorful usually matches students with face-to-face tutors - and has moved to online sessions during lockdown.
 There's 1:1 learning, a virtual whiteboard and shared documents and screens.

 Holland Park Tuition and Education: From early-years classes to extra-curriculars like cooking, comic-book making and choir, through to anyone who needs 11+ or GCSE tuition for their children, Holland Park Tuition and Education is now a virtual hub.

 There's also a comprehensive curriculum of online classes for 12 and ups who want to brush up on their Latin or get to grips with medical ethics.
 Sign up for a taster class for £5.

 Click here for more information on Holland Park Tuition and Education